JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-9.png)

-The polygon functions are designed to work with simple, non-overlapping and non-self-intersecting polygons.
-Even then, there are edge cases and situations where things don't always work as well as they might.
-Luxor is, for the present, "for simple graphics"!
+The slight changes in the regularity of the points (originally created by the path-to-polygon conversion) are continually amplified in successive outlinings.
+Also, there are edge cases when dealing with polygons, and you might well encounter situations where things don't always work as well as they might.
+Good luck with your explorations!